HelmholtzAI-Consultants-Munich/data-centric-platform/src/client/README.md

 # DCP Client
-A data centric platform for microscopy imaging
+The client of our data centric platform for microscopy imaging.

 ![stability-wip](https://img.shields.io/badge/stability-work_in_progress-lightgrey.svg)